collegephysicsonline/Tutorial/Macbook-Python/Variables/README_variable.md

 > *And so, Var and Data continued their adventures, always remembering the wise words of Professor Py and the magical stones that taught them about the wonderful world of data types.*
 >

+Understanding variables and data types is crucial as they form the building blocks of any Python program.
+As we continue our journey, we'll see how these concepts are used to create more complex and powerful programs.

+# Variables

 A variable in Python is like a container that holds data.
 You can think of it as a label that you attach to a piece of information so you can easily refer to it later.
 Variables allow you to store, modify, and retrieve data throughout your program.